magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 select.
 When the L2 connection is selected to be the new L3, it will send an empty KCM of its own, to let the Follower know the connection being selected.
-All other L2 connections (either viable or still in handshake) are dropped, all other connection attempts are cancelled, and all listening sockets are shut down.
+All other L2 connections (either viable or still in handshake) are dropped, all other connection attempts are cancelled.
+All listening sockets may or may not be shut down (TODO: think about it).

 The Follower will wait for either an empty KCM (at which point the L2 connection is delivered to the Dilation manager as the new L3), a